 Notable demonstrations included:

-- Danny Carrillo and his aides showed how applying proven materials with tools and equipment from Graco, the show’s tooling partner, can add productivity and profits to a project.
-“When they also create opportunities to deliver high-end finishes that weren’t previously marketable, that’s a game changer that deserves attention,” Mikkelsen says.
+- Danny Carrillo and his aides showed how applying proven materials with both tools and equipment from Graco.
+Graco was also the show’s tooling partner.
+This equipment adds both productivity and profits to a project.
+“They also create opportunities to deliver high-end finishes that weren’t previously marketable.
+That’s a game changer that also deserves attention,” Mikkelsen says.

-- Aquron’s Matt Desurne and Sam Syvrud, with help from their guru Scott Kummer and equipment from SASE, demonstrated how their products’ proven capabilities with pool builders was also an asset to installers of polished concrete and terrazzo.
+- One space was addressed by Aquron’s Matt Desurne and Sam Syvrud.
+Additionally, they had help from their guru Scott Kummer and equipment from SASE.
+Together, they demonstrated how their products’ proven capabilities with pool builders were also an asset to installers of polished concrete and terrazzo.

-- Debbie Ohland etched a stenciled design with a tool from Engrave-A-Crete, an artisan’s best friend for concrete carving, and Shellie Rigsby-Cordell stained it.
+- Debbie Ohland etched a stenciled design with a tool from Engrave-A-Crete, which is an artisan’s best friend for concrete carving.
+Shellie Rigsby-Cordell then stained it.

-- Rick Lobdell and Tim Maloney drew on and cut up floor protection from Skudo that doubled as a tool to help them create a stencil of a knight logo for a high-end shot-blasting application.
+- Rick Lobdell and Tim Maloney both drew on and cut up floor protection from Skudo.
+The floor protection then doubled as a different kind of tool.
+The floor protection helped them create a stencil of a knight logo for a high-end shot-blasting application.

-The 2019 Decorative Concrete LIVE! — brought to you by Concrete Decor magazine, the Concrete Decor RoadShow and a host of top-rated sponsors — also held demonstrations that featured moisture barrier products, a waterjet-cut stencil, power troweling, polishing concrete, stamping concrete, forming radius walkways, molding decorative edges, seeding glass in countertops, applying metallic epoxies and effectively using accent colors.
+The 2019 Decorative Concrete LIVE! – The Power of Concrete – is brought to you by both Concrete Decor magazine and the Concrete Decor RoadShow.
+A host of top-rated sponsors also held demonstrations throughout the week.
+These featured moisture barrier products, and also a waterjet-cut stencil.
+They also featured power troweling, polishing concrete and stamping concrete.
+Additionally, the demos showed how to form radius walkways and mold decorative edges.
+Contractors also seeded glass in countertops, applied metallic epoxies and effectively used accent colors.